Time to play! [29] : the answer

 To access this post, you must purchase Small Animal Ultrasonography PREMIUM (2 years).

-The Holiday season is well underway and to celebrate we’re offering a 20% discount on our 2-year PREMIUM Video Membership until January 15th!
+The Back To School season is here and to celebrate we’re offering a 20% discount on our 2-year PREMIUM Video Membership until September 30th!

-Make sure to use the coupon SAUSXMAS20 on your checkout.
+Make sure to use the coupon SAUSBTS20 on your checkout.

 For a complete list of videos offered with our PREMIUM membership, click HERE.